nanikit/BetterSort/README.md

 ## Installation

-Use [ModAssistant](https://github.com/Assistant/ModAssistant/releases/latest).
-I'll support that.
+You can use [ModAssistant](https://github.com/Assistant/ModAssistant/releases/latest) for installation, which I fully support.

-If it's not available or new features is added later, download [the latest release](https://github.com/nanikit/BetterSort/releases/latest).
+If plugins isn't available on ModAssistant or new features are added later, you can [download plugins manually](https://github.com/nanikit/BetterSort/releases/latest).

-I won't release BetterSort.Accuracy on ModAssistant for a while because it may be unstable.
+When manually downloading mods, please be careful of the mod's dependencies.
+Currently BS_Utils.dll, SiraUtil.dll, and BetterSongList.dll are required.

 ## Usage

-Just click left-bottom sort button in song select scene, and select 'Last played' or 'Accuracy'.
+Simply click the left-bottom sort button in the song select scene, and choose either 'Last played' or 'Accuracy'.

 ## Q&A

 - Q: Just installed, it doesn't sort at all.

-  A: For LastPlayed right after installation there's no play history.
-So play first.<br />
+  A: For LastPlayed, immediately after installation, there's no play history recorded.
+So, play some songs first.<br />

-  For Accuracy it gathers your scores from scoresaber and beatleader at first launch.
-It takes a while according to your history.<br />
+  For Accuracy, the plugin gathers your scores from ScoreSaber and BeatLeader upon first launch.
+This process may take a while depending on your score history.
-  Currently there's no UI for checking the import progress.
-If you want to see it open the log file.

-- Q: Reverse sort not work.<br />
+- Q: Reverse sort doesn't work.<br />
-  A: I didn't support it intentionally.
-Currently BetterSongList doesn't remember sort direction of each sorter, it confused me.
+  A: I intentionally didn't support reverse sorting.
+Currently BetterSongList doesn't remember the sort direction of each sorter, which caused confusion for me while playing.